mjang/documentation-theme-jekyll/index.md

 ---
-title: About Early Access
+title: "Getting started with CIAM Express"
+keywords: sample homepage
+tags: [getting_started]
+sidebar: mydoc_sidebar
+permalink: index.html
+summary: The ForgeRock Identity Cloud is an identity and access management solution.
+It can help you integrate authentication and authorization into your applications.
 ---

+{% include buttonList.html %}

-## Welcome!
+## Welcome

-The ForgeRock Identity Cloud is an identity and access management solution.
-It can help you integrate authentication and authorization into your applications.

 With the ForgeRock Identity Cloud, you can:
 - Register and authenticate users into your applications.